yaqwsx/bcthesis/symdivine.md

     \caption{Multi-state space corresponding to the code from
     \autoref{fig:codegeneration}.
-As there are no nested function calls, we used simple naming according to variable and register names in the \llvm bit-code.
+As there are no nested function calls, we used simple naming according to variable and register names in the \llvm bitcode.
 Program counter (PC) is expressed as a line number of instructions that is going to be interpreted next to make the scheme easier to read.
 Note the $\tau$-reduction in action, where multiple globally invisible actions are squashed together.
 To make the schematic even more easy to read, we